OutSystems/docs-howtos/src/integrations/configure-outsystems-ip-saml/faq.md

 In that case, the application raises a Security exception that will be handled in Common flow and then redirects the user to the login screen.

-So, the first step to integrate an OutSystems application to change this behaviour, and instead of redirect the user to the Login screen, redirect it to the Identity Provider.
+So, the first step to integrate an OutSystems application to change this behavior, and instead of redirect the user to the Login screen, redirect it to the Identity Provider.

 1. Change **Preparation** of the **NoPermission** screen to redirect the user to the URL provided by **IdP_SSO_URL** action.